 Howard Rye, a Philadelphia activist, thinker and strategist, dedicated his short life to the concerns and rights of minorities on many issues such as: prison re-entry programs, youth education, gun control, economic and political engagement.
 He is one of the unsung heroes of the African-American community who devoted his life to breaking down the barriers minorities face and making systems more equitable.

 A Nine Month intensive training initiative building tomorrow’s leaders of African descent.
 HRI teaches young people of African descent to be community leaders, activists and organizers to advocate for themselves and their community.
 HRI fellows learn the importance of history and how it relates to issues communities face today; develop an understanding of how institutions work and the politics behind them; develop the political and economic thinking that goes into issues and system impacting our community.
 In developing the next generation of civic and political leaders, HRI uses experts and prominent leaders from universities, unions, government, business and nonprofits as trainers, speakers, and mentors.

 How does HRI work?

-- Attending any other UMN activities, i.e., workshops, community forums and meetings with elected officials.
+- Attending a UMN activities, i.e., workshops, community forums and meetings with elected officials.

 - Are you of African descent, between the ages of 20 and 35?